rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/phone-pin/reset-phone-pin.rst

   :widths: 2, 2, 2

-    ``only_if_missing`` , Boolean *(Optional)*, "If the value of this parameter is true and the specified user already has a phone PIN, then the service returns a 409 HTTP response without changing the user's phone PIN."
+    ``only_if_missing`` , Boolean *(Optional)*, "If the value of this parameter is true and the specified user already has a Support PIN, then the service returns a 409 HTTP response without changing the user's Support PIN."